-A participating midwife will be able to refer women to specialist obstetricians and paediatricians as clinical services dictate.
+A participating midwife will be able to refer a patient to specialist obstetricians and paediatricians as clinical services dictate.

-This measure does not include referral by a midwife for allied health care.
+This measure does not include referral by a participating midwife for allied health care.
 If a participating midwife refers a patient to an allied health practitioner, no benefits would be payable for that service.